adamsilver/fdpb/03-Book-A-Flight.md

 ![Image here](/etc/)

-Using a free search box is useful when searching a large amount of dynamic data, such as searching Amazon's[^2] product catalog.
+Using a search box is useful when searching a large amount of dynamic data, such as searching Amazon's[^2] product catalog.
 Airlines, however, fly to a finite set of destinations known in advance of the user searching.
-Letting users search unassisted like this could easily end up with a no results page due to typos or mismatched data.
+Letting users search unassisted like this could easily end up with a ‘no results’ page due to typos or mismatched data.

 ### Datalist

 Users need a control that lets users filter a long list of destinations quickly.
 Something that combines the flexibility of a text input with the assurance of a select box.
 This is known as an autocomplete.
-An autocomplete is also known by other names such as *type ahead*, *predictive search* or *combobox*.
+An autocomplete is also known as *type ahead*, *predictive search* or *combobox*.

-Autocomplete controls work by suggesting options (destinations in this case) as the user starts typing.
+An autocomplete control works by suggesting options (destinations in this case) as the user starts typing.
 As suggestions appear, you can select one quickly, automatically *completing* the field.
 Hence the name.
-This saves users scrolling and can be designed to forgive small typos.
+This saves users scrolling and can forgive small typos.

 HTML5 introduced the `datalist` element which combines with a text box to create the desired behaviour.
 Unfortunately though, it's not ready for prime time due the fact it's full of bugs[^3].
 In the unlikely event that your project is locked down to a specific (set of) browser(s) that don't suffer from the bugs, then this may be a suitable option for you.

-But having defined our design principles (at the beginning of the book), we'll want to give users the best experience possible, no matter their browser choice or lack thereof.
+Having defined our design principles (at the beginning of the book), a buggy control is not acceptable&mdash;we want users to have the best experience possible, no matter their browser choice or lack thereof.
 We're going to have to build a custom autocomplete component from scratch.
 A quick word of warning though.
 We're about to break new ground.
 Designing a robust and inclusive autocomplete component is hard work.
 Orders of magnitude harder than any native control.

 ### An autocomplete component